Telus Sky: Public Art

-Telus Sky's northern and southern facades are clad in a dynamic LED display dubbed "Northern Lights", designed by Canadian artist Douglas Coupland, which is one of the largest public art fixtures in Canada.
+Calgary House’s northern and southern facades are clad in a dynamic LED display dubbed "Northern Lights", designed by Canadian artist Douglas Coupland, which is one of the largest public art fixtures in Canada.

 The LED light strips that make up the art piece are equipped with an infinite number of colour shades and combinations.
 The Northern Lights display will go through five 12-minute sequences per hour.
-With the starting sequence always being a mimic of the world famous aurora borealis, and the remaining four sequences to be interchangeable.
+With the starting sequence always being a mimic of the aurora borealis, and the remaining four sequences to be interchangeable.
 The public art features an interactive smartphone app that will give users information about what inspired the current pattern at any given sequence, and will be online from sunrise to sunset, 365 days a year.
 The Northern Lights display was first previewed on April 19, 2019.

 Building details

-The developers of Telus Sky are striving to achieve LEED Platinum certification for the office, retail, and art spaces of the building, with the residential levels being targeted for LEED Gold.
-This will make Telus Sky the most environmentally sustainable building in Canada over 200 meters in height.
+The developers of Calgary House are striving to achieve LEED Platinum certification for the office, retail, and art spaces of the building, with the residential levels being targeted for LEED Gold.
+This will make Calgary House the most environmentally sustainable building in Canada over 200 meters in height.